The CEDRA CorporationTM

 - Lines given a direction and a distance.

-- Polygons given a direction and a distance for each course
+- Polygons given a direction and a distance for each course (side) comprising the polygon.
+The polygons may also contain curves (simple, compound and reverse) rather than just straight line sides.

-- Non-Tangent Curves given a chord direction, a chord length
+- Non-Tangent Curves given a chord direction, a chord length and a radius.

 - Tangent Curves given a chord length and a radius.